Monday, September 30, 2024

 * David Drake's knowledge of military history and service background combined to provide a solid foundation for the battles that form the backbone of the books, as well as the weapons used in those battles.
 As an example, the Civil Government arms its soldiers with something very close to the Martini Henry breechloader rifle used by the British army in the colonial wars of the late 19th century. whereas the opposing army of the Colony uses repeating lever action rifles similar to any number of examples from the late 1800s.

 ** Oddly, dogs are the only Terran animals that seem to have grown in stature, which strikes me as a missed opportunity.
-Imagine if, say, the chickens had evolved in scale...
+Imagine if, say, the chickens had evolved to a similar scale...